HP

 I've been a potter since 1972, when I began the first of 5 summers studying with Marguerite Wildenhain at her studio, Pond Farm, in Guerneville, CA. I built a studio in the basement of my parents house in Chevy Chase, MD, that same year and began to sell my work.

-The experience of working every day in my own space, with a disciplined, but self-determined routine, and selling my work to an excited audience was transformative, and deeply rewarding.
-Just a few years earlier in high school in Oakland, CA I never would have guessed that I would be a potter, nor that I would be living at the age of 23 a relatively radical, and independent life.
+The experience of working every day in my own studio with a self-determined routine, and selling my work to an excited audience was transformative, and deeply rewarding.
+Just a few years earlier in high school in Oakland, CA , when I first began to think about the life of an artist as both highly unlikely, and uniquely free, I never would have guessed that I would be a potter, nor that I would be living at the age of 23 a relatively radical, and independent life.
 It was and remains a complete miracle.

-Many summers of my life have been spent rock climbing and mountaineering in the high-altitude environment of the American West, whose arid clarity affected and became, perhaps, the most elementary structure of my work.
-I rarely use exterior glazes, and favor a dry, textured surface impregnated with color, less a glaze than a patina.
+Many summers of my life have been spent rock climbing and mountaineering in the American West, whose arid clarity, encrusted, patinated rocks, and brilliant light affected and became an elementary structure of mind and work.
+I rarely use exterior glazes, and favor a dry, textured surface impregnated with color.

-Particularly important is my emphasis on the totality of an embedded form, scratchy, tactile, and luminous.
-Of the current show at NOMA Gallery, Rebecca Bafford writes: "Your work in the gallery is spectacular--earthy, sensual, compelling.
+For me, 'this is this'-the totality of the autochthonous form, visceral, tactile, luminous.
+Of my current work, artist and academic Rebecca Bafford writes: "Your work in the gallery is spectacular--earthy, sensual, compelling.
 It was hard to look away from it."

 CV